ecrane314/irrigation-nation/write_ddns.md

 # Dynamic DNS for remote access
 This will go in `/etc/ddclient.conf` which must only be editable by root.
-Running `sudo ddclient` will fix the file if permissions are off and push new info to remote.
+Running `sudo ddclien -verbose` will fix the file if permissions are off, check your ip, and push new info to remote registrar IF different.

+## Install

+`sudo apt install ddclient`

+You will most likely want it to run in the background and periodically check/update your IP without manual intervention.
+To do that, you need to configure ddclient to run as daemon by editing the file `/etc/default/ddclient`.

 ## Port Forwarding
 Remember port forwarding on router gateway or this does nothing